-- -CPU going non-idle will force scheduling-clock interrupts back on unless it sees the current state as either RCU_SYSIDLE_NOT or RCU_SYSIDLE_SHORT - -This means that there is at least one remaining scan (from RCU_SYSIDLE_LONG to RCU_SYSIDLE_FULL): During this scan, the CPU will be detected as non-idle, forcing state back to RCU_SYSIDLE_NOT - -This requires careful use of atomic operations and memory barriers - Be careful, getting this right is harder than it looks!
+- -CPU going non-idle in the RCU_SYSIDLE_FULL_NOTED state will force scheduling-clock interrupts back on. - -CPU going non-idle will force the state to RCU_SYSIDLE_NOT unless the current state is RCU_SYSIDLE_SHORT - -This means that there is at least one remaining scan (from RCU_SYSIDLE_LONG to RCU_SYSIDLE_FULL): During this scan, the CPU will be detected as non-idle, forcing state back to RCU_SYSIDLE_NOT - -This requires careful use of atomic operations and memory barriers - Be careful, getting this right is harder than it looks!